AloisSeckar/demos-java/CONTRIBUTING.md

 Originally there were only a few cherry-picked demos for features I find most interesting and relevant.
 Now the ambition is to cover up **all JEPs since the release of Java 9 on 21 September 2017**.
 Currently, we are in the process of building the full structure.

-- Under `org.javademos` there is/will be a package for each java release, eg. `java23`.
+- Under `org.javademos` there is/will be a package for each java release, e.g. `java23`.
-- Each such _"release package"_ contains sub-folders for JEPs included in it, eg. `java23\jep455`.
+- Each such _"release package"_ contains sub-folders for JEPs included in it, e.g. `java23\jep455`.
 - Every _"JEP package"_ contains **one** implementation of `org.javademos.commons.IDemo`, which is a simple interface designed to incorporate all demos together - see [the source](/src/main/java/org/javademos/commons/IDemo.java) for more info.
 Implementation class name is arbitrary, but should be based on the JEP name.
 - Folder `org.javademos.init` contains helper classes, one for each JDK version, that were introduced mostly to reduce number of imports in the `Main.java` class.